Finding health insurance coverage for domestic partners in Colorado can be confusing.

 Domestic partners in Colorado can obtain health insurance through an employer-sponsored plan or by purchasing an individual policy.

 Each option has unique benefits and potential challenges.
-Employer-sponsored coverage tends to offer lower premiums due to employer contributions, but it may have limited provider networks.
-Individual health plans allow greater flexibility in selecting providers but may come with higher costs unless subsidies or tax-advantaged accounts help offset expenses.
+Employer-sponsored coverage tends to offer lower premiums because of employer contributions, but it may have limited provider networks.

-If you’re unsure which type of plan fits your needs, a ColoHealth Personal Benefits Manager can help you evaluate options and find the most cost-effective solution.
+If you’re unsure which plan fits your needs, a ColoHealth Personal Benefits Manager can help.
+They will review your options and help you find the best value.

 Affordable Care Act (ACA) Considerations